 Open Access proponents have presented both philosophical and pragmatic arguments for Open Access and its intended benefits to science and society in general.
-We will focus in this Guide on reviewing practical market and business considerations-what one might see as new market realities-in planning for, developing, and publishing a new journal under an Open Access model.
+We will focus in this Guide on reviewing practical market and business considerations-what one might see as new market realities-in adopting an Open Access model for the journal and making the transition from an existing subscription-based model.